buildspace/buildspace-projects/NFT_Collection/en/Section_1/Lesson_4_Create_A_Contract_That_Mints_NFTs.md

 If you decide to use your own image, make sure the URL goes directly to the actual image, not the website that hosts the image!
 Direct Imgur links look like this - `https://i.imgur.com/123123.png` NOT `https://imgur.com/gallery/123123`.
 The easiest way to tell is to check if the URL ends in an image extension like `.png` or `.jpg`.
 You can right click the imgur image and "copy image address".
 This will give you the correct URL.

-Now, lets head to our smart contract and change one line.
+Now, let's head to our smart contract and change one line.
 Instead of:

 ```solidity
 _setTokenURI(newItemId, "blah")